tinegachris/tinegachris/README.md

 - 🔭 I’m currently working on automating renewable energy smart grids to enable monitoring, analysis and control using IoT.

-- 🌱 I’m currently learning IoT solutions using LoRaWAN®.
+- 🌱 I’m currently learning embeeded Linux using Toradex Colibri VF50.

 - 👯 I’m hoping to collaborate on any projects within my scope.